Priyank1922/FinTrace/README.md

 - Time Complexity: O(V * E) with pruning
 Use Case: Flags money passing through low-activity intermediary accounts

+5. Force-Directed Graph Layout (Visualization & Suspicion Highlighting)
+Algorithm: Force-Directed Graph (e.g., Fruchterman-Reingold / Spring Layout) Nodes (accounts) repel each other, edges (transactions) act like springs to maintain structure Iteratively adjust node positions to minimize energy and improve readability Can highlight suspicious cycles or clusters by coloring or sizing nodes/edges based on suspicion score Time Complexity: O(V²) per iteration (can be reduced with optimizations like Barnes-Hut) Space Complexity: O(V + E) for storing nodes, edges, and position vectors Use Case: Provides intuitive visualization of complex transaction networks; clusters or tightly connected nodes may indicate money-laundering rings, shell accounts, or circular routing (A→B→C→A).

 # Suspicion Score Methodology